REDmoney Events

 • How does the domestic regulatory environment allow for the growth of the Qatari Islamic capital markets?

-• Could amendments be made to capital markets regulations, or could more be done by regulators?
+• Could amendments be made to capital market regulations, or could more be done by regulators?
 If so, what form would this evolution take?

-• What can Islamic finance and investment offer in the drive towards the diversification of the Qatari Economy?
+• What can Islamic finance and investment offer in the drive toward the diversification of the Qatari economy?

 • What steps should Qatar take to drive post-FIFA direct investment, and what role can Shariah compliant structures play?